hivesolutions/appier/readme.md

 * `index` - Boolean indicating if the attribute should be indexex in the data source
 * `increment` - Flag tha defines if the (integer based) attribute should be incremented on create
 * `private` - Indicates if the attribute should not be set on the build operation (security setting)
+* `default` - Sets the current attribute as the default one (representing the class) so that for instance any search operation uses this field as pivot

 ### Types